kedacore/keda-docs/content/docs/2.1/concepts/scaling-deployments.md

 * When no messages are pending processing, KEDA can scale the deployment to zero.
 * When a message arrives, KEDA detects this event and activates the deployment.
 * When the deployment starts running, one of the containers connects to Kafka and starts pulling messages.
-* As more messages arrive on the Kafka Topic, KEDA can feed this data to the HPA to drive scale out.
+* As more messages arrive at the Kafka Topic, KEDA can feed this data to the HPA to drive scale out.
 * Each replica of the deployment is actively processing messages.
 Very likely, each replica is processing a batch of messages in a distributed manner.

 ### Scaling of Custom Resources